tangjm/news_summary_challenge/README.md

-Meets all criteria bar the last one concerning animations
+# Meets all criteria bar the last one concerning animations

-### **Installation**
+### **Installation steps**

 1. Fork and clone the forked version of this respository
-2. Open your cloned local repository and in your terminal type the following command:
+2. Open your cloned local repository and ensure you are on the main branch
+3. In your terminal, type the following command:

 - `npm i` to install the required dependencies